jendrikseipp/vulture/README.md

 defined and used objects.
 Afterwards, it reports the objects which have been defined, but not used.
 This analysis ignores scopes and only takes object names into account.
+Function definitions are reported with their module path when Vulture can derive one from the filename, so equally named functions in different modules are tracked separately.

 Vulture also detects unreachable code by looking for code after `return`, `break`, `continue` and `raise` statements, and by searching